Adult Education Program

 Competency-Based Community School Diploma Program: Enables adult learners to become (1) functionally literate adults; (2) productive and contributing citizens/ community members; (3) effective family members; and (4) productive workers.
 The curriculum is aligned to the adult learner standards, Equipped for the Future, and the Comprehensive Adult Student Assessment System Life and Work competencies.
 Please review our program requirements.

-Kupono Diploma Program: The Hawaii State Department of Education (DOE)
+Kupono Diploma Program: The Hawaii State Department of Education (HIDOE)

 Kupono Diploma Program grants honorary high school diplomas to World War II, Korean and Vietnam War veterans, and individuals whose schooling was interrupted due to internment in relocation camps during World War II.